qwertycoin-org/qwertycoin-forkable/CODING.md

 }
 ```

-- For pointers or references, always use a single space between the type and '\*' or '&', but no space between the '\*'
+- For pointers or references, always use a single space between the sType and '\*' or '&', but no space between the '\*'
 or '&' and the variable name:

 ```cpp